Laravel-Lang/publisher/README.md

 // List of installed locations.
 Locale::installed(): array

-// Retrieving a list of secure locales.
+// Retrieving a list of protected locales.
 Locale::protects(): array

 // The checked locale protecting.